codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.01.21 - Thu

+* Modified ServicesList refresh to go through a channel, so that only one update can possibly be running simultaneously.
+To start a refresh, call router.RefreshServicesList().
+* Saved to GIT.

 ### 2016.01.20 - Wed

 * Service List update working better.
 Needs better locking... multiple accesses are possible now.